Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 Weeks 4 to 8

-After 4 weeks, patients may resume more vigorous activities such as cycling, but nothing that involves heavy lifting or contact sports.
+- After 4 weeks, patients may resume more vigorous activities such as cycling, but nothing involving heavy lifting or contact sports.

 After 8 weeks

-In order to preserve the results of the tummy tuck surgery for as long as possible, it is important to try your best to maintain a stable weight through regular exercise and a healthy diet.
+To preserve the results of the tummy tuck surgery for as long as possible, it is important that patients try to maintain a stable weight through regular exercise and a healthy diet.

 Tummy Tuck Surgery FAQs

 Paying for cosmetic surgery can feel daunting.
 To help, here are five easy ways you can get your finances in order for your dream surgery.Read more >